htried/pyspark_dp_beta/README.md

 I've adapted them to execute using Apache Spark rather than Apache Beam.

-# Installing PyDP on a production analytics machine
+# Installing PyDP on a production analytics machine (using pip)
 start from home directory

 clone pydp source